joshuataylor/ToInlineStyleEmailBundle/README.md

 About the author of the bundle
 ===========
-**ToInlineStyleEmailBundle** has been originally developed and is mantained by Roberto Trunfio (see more on the author at www.trunfio.it)
+**ToInlineStyleEmailBundle** has been originally developed and is maintained by Roberto Trunfio (see more on the author at www.trunfio.it)

+This unofficial branch is maintained by Josh Taylor until fixes are pushed upstream by the original author.